bluzelle/swarmDB/README.md

 Build your Daemon in a directory named daemon-build in the same level as the swarmclient-js repo directory.
 Create each of the json files below in daemon-build/output/, where the swarm executable resides. (bluzelle1.json, bluzelle2.json, bluzelle3.json, peers.json)
+You must provide a valid Ethereum address and API key.

 Config files for Daemon:
 ```